This page provides information for businesses seeking guidance on how to comply with the federal toy safety standard, ASTM F963-11.

 What is the toy safety standard?

-A manufacturer or importer is responsible for identifying the sections of the toy standard that apply to its product(s).
-To facilitate the testing of your product, you should contact a laboratory whose accreditation has been accepted by the CPSC to discuss your product and to secure an estimate.
+A manufacturer or importer is responsible for identifying the sections of the toy standard that apply to their product(s).
+Once you have identified the applicable requirements for your product, you must use a CPSC-accepted laboratory to perform the testing.
+To facilitate the testing of your product, you should contact a CPSC-accepted laboratory to discuss your product and to secure an estimate.
 The estimate should provide you with an itemized listing of which sections of the standard the laboratory proposes to test your product for conformity.
 (As a consumer of these laboratory services, you may want to secure an estimate from more than one laboratory, as you likely would do with any major purchase.)
-Once you have identified the applicable requirements for your product, you must use a CPSC-accepted laboratory to perform the testing.

 Is third-party testing and certification required for the toy safety standard?